 Walking away from my job in Corporate America was one of the hardest decisions I’ve ever made.
 (You can read the full story here.)
 While it was an adjustment I’ve come a long way since then.
 Here are 6 ways I’ve made money since leaving Corporate America.
 Let’s see how you can make money remotely!

-A twenty-minute drive would put me at a pleasant office park, an inoffensive cubicle, and in an ergonomically correct chair.
+A twenty-minute drive would put me in a pleasant office park, an inoffensive cubicle, and in an ergonomically correct chair.
 I’d open some emails, then head to the cafe with a co-worker and choose from one of many healthy breakfast options.
 Back at my desk, I’d take a few meetings, answer more emails, possibly argue with a director (yep, I’d do that on occasion), and then take lunch.
 I’d have a late-day snack—maybe more coffee (just for fun)—and then I’d wrap up and head home.

-Doesn’t that sound like a perfect Monday, Tuesday, or Wednesday…? every day felt like that.
+Doesn’t that sound like a perfect Monday, Tuesday, or Wednesday…?
+Every day felt like that.

 For some people, it would be a dream come true, and for a long while, it was my dream job.
 I loved the people–still do–and generally enjoyed my work.
 While I wasn’t particularly challenged, it was a secure and comfortable existence.

 I’m always a little skeptical about comfort.
 Last week that company laid off 150 people.
 There are never guarantees.

 While I was fortunate to work on great projects with great people, that level of “security” kept me complacent, and the paycheck kept me from exploring other possibilities.

 When the opportunity to travel the country in an RV presented itself, it was time to say, “Goodbye cubicle, hello open road.”
 But I didn’t leave because I was overworked and underpaid (another Corporate America epidemic), I left because I was under-creative and would never earn any more money than what someone else dictated.